BDC Hamburger Icon

 How does ransomware work?

 There are several ways hackers can pull off a ransomware attack.
 Cybercriminals obtain access to a business’s computer network via phishing emails that contain malicious links or attachments.
 These emails aim to trick users into visiting websites that download the malware behind the scenes.
-Then the malware gets ahold of employees’ credentials for a company network.
+Then, the malware gets ahold of employees’ credentials for a company network.
 Instant messaging apps on social media can also spread malware.

 In the past, hackers targeted specific companies with ransomware, but that, too, has changed.
 Now their strategy is volume.
 “The groups going after the big game are quite small in number as opposed to the volume attacks.
 There are millions of them, which impact everybody,” said Samani.

-Ransomware attack typeMethod to get in
+Method to get in

-Email phishingVictims receive an email with a link or file that contains malicious code.
+Victims receive an email with a link or file that contains malicious code.
 Once they click the link or file, the malware is deployed.

-RDP weaknessesHackers use brute-force attacks to get into a company’s network through the Remote Desktop Protocol, or they purchase network access.
+Hackers use brute-force attacks to get into a company’s network through the remote desktop protocol or they purchase network access.
 Once in, they unleash ransomware.

-Software holesHackers exploit vulnerabilities in the network’s software.
+Hackers exploit vulnerabilities in the network’s software.

 What are the types of ransomware?

-• Crypto ransomware: This is the most popular method, and the most costly for small business owners.
+• Crypto ransomware: This is the most popular method and the most costly for small business owners.
 Hackers break into your network and encrypt your files and data.
 You won’t be able to access any of it without a decryption key, which you have to purchase from the hacker via cryptocurrency.

 • Locker malware: Instead of encrypting your files, this type of ransomware locks you out of your network.
 To regain access, you have to pay the ransom.
-This line of attack doesn’t target your essential files, it just aims to keep you out of your computer.
+This line of attack doesn’t target your essential files, it aims to keep you out of your computer.

-• Master boot record ransomware (MBR): With this type of attack, the hackers infiltrate the MBR, the part of the hard drive that enables the operating system to start.
+• Master boot record ransomware (MBR): With this type of attack, the hackers infiltrate the MBR, the part of the hard drive that enables the operating system (OS) to start.
 When you try to turn on your computer, the software will not boot up.
 Instead, a message demanding ransom will appear on your screen.

 • Scareware: Users are tricked into visiting a website that downloads malicious code.
 A warning, which appears to be from an antivirus software company, pops up claiming files have been infected.
 Users are directed to purchase software to fix the problem.
 Instead of a fix, they receive malware aimed at stealing their credentials.